amanzi/amanzi/spack-repo/spack-tips.md

 spack install zlib@1.2.8 %gcc@6.5.0
 ```

-The above commands install `zlib`, version 1.2.8 with `gcc` version 6.5.0.
-Note that one can only install the dependencies of a package by doing
+The above command installs `zlib`, version 1.2.8 with `gcc` version 6.5.0.
+Note that one can install only the dependencies of a package by doing

 ```
 spack install --only dependencies <package>